jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ### Interested in Fast Learning?

-I wrote a cheatsheet and short guide for the **Fast Framework**.
-Think of it as a quick reference for starting your own learning projects.
+I wrote a quick-starters guide for the **Fast Framework**.
+Think of it as a cheatsheet for starting your own fast learning projects.
 Sign up below and I'll send you a free PDF copy.